How to catch typos and keep your reputation intact

 Being a Checkatrade tradesperson gives you that trust with customers, don’t let spelling errors take that away from you.

-Keep reading for real tips that I use when editing and proofreading content before posting it.
+Keep reading for real tips that I use when editing and proofreading content before posting.

 Before we start, don’t rely solely on your spellchecker.
 I repeat, DO NOT rely on your spellchecker.
 Sure, they’ll pick out some errors, but not all!